Apply for Ongoing Resourcing Scheme (ORS)

 Note: Observation visits are not available for applications completed on the Early Childhood for very high needs application.

-Form three: School and kura form (in English and Māori)
+Form 3: School and kura form

-Used for:
+Used for

 Students enrolled at and attending school and kura

-Educator to complete form:
+Educator to complete form

-• A class teacher
+• a class teacher

-• Learning Support Coordinator (LSC) or
+• learning support coordinator (LSC) or

 ORS application form: School [DOCX, 59 KB]